 Can’t make it to one of our on campus orientation sessions?
 Get the gist of it all here!
 It covers everything you need to know about being a graduate research student.

-Follow us on Instagram and like us on Facebook to keep yourself up to date with all things Monash graduate student.
+Follow us on Instagram and like us on Facebook to keep yourself up to date with with everything that will benefit a Monash graduate student.
+You can also join your student community on our HDR Facebook group.

-Personalise your student calendar by subscribing to our graduate student calendar feeds – you can also add your timetable and other useful information.
+Personalise your student calendar by subscribing to our graduate student calendar feeds – you can also add your timetable and other useful info.
 See how in our guide to GoogleApps calendars.

 Now you’ve done that, have a read through this page to find out all you need to know about being a grad student at Monash University!
 We’ll cover both the facilities and services available to you, and give you more information about the research journey.